fastify/fastify-postgres/README.md

 ```

 ### Native option
-If you want to gain the maximum performances you can install [pg-native](https://github.com/brianc/node-pg-native), and pass `native: true` to the plugin options.
+If you want maximum performance you can install [pg-native](https://github.com/brianc/node-pg-native), and pass `native: true` to the plugin options.
 *Note: it requires PostgreSQL client libraries & tools installed, see [instructions](https://github.com/brianc/node-pg-native#install).*
-Note: trying to use native options without successfully installation of `pg-native` will get a warning and fallback to regular `pg` module.
+Note: trying to use native options without successfully installation of `pg-native` will return a warning and fallback to regular `pg` module.

 ```js
 const fastify = require('fastify')()